morse-rowan/SafeNet/README.md

     - **Most Important, Goal >95%**
     - Measures the proportion of actual unsafe regions that are correctly identified.
     - Important for minimizing false negatives (e.g., missing an unsafe region).
-    - Losing a drone is expensive so we want to maxmize our models predictions of unsafe regions, recall gives us this insight.
+    - Losing a drone is expensive so we want to maximize our models predictions of unsafe regions, recall gives us this insight.
 2. **Precision**
     - Indicates the proportion of predicted unsafe regions that are actually unsafe.
 3. **F1 Score**
     - **2nd Priority, Goal >80%**
     - The harmonic mean of precision and recall.
-    - Balances the trade off between recall and precision, without, our model would predict every region as "unsafe" to maxmize recall.
+    - Balances the trade off between recall and precision, without, our model would predict every region as "unsafe" to maximize recall.
-    - Since our task prioritizes recall an F1 score of greater than 80% will indicate that our model has a decent ratio for unsafe/safe predictions while still allowing high recall.
+    - Since our task prioritizes recall, an F1 score of greater than 80% will indicate that our model has a decent ratio for unsafe/safe predictions while still allowing high recall.
 4. **Binary Accuracy**
     - Measures the percentage of correct predictions across all grid regions.
     - Gives general measure of model performance.